Terrestrials/foomlottery/README.md

 0x07ff723ac95375e921de9ce77a1c9f0bf8036275ba41cefe229d36b9ad783a61168d27301977a58619ecbaaf7eb14999d17e48a624a001ff3824faa047edf56819a54b62cab05a742183b7b2b1beed4038f0cfa9f47d27fa20c34767ccc091ef294562ac3ea46bcd058fec56c5bbeb083f5a4cb15ac15072ef785b03247f73ad2838f3e928ee5d1eafcf41ab020559b584527fd9c1cc04a916baf6cb052e621d14339e33ff8ed5cfcf401664e4b6e7f388b5f098d052ee92db50cd8a419bcbbd0855e56740cebdeb8e22f64c352e95509210d855f39468b3bd6c98c79d50430901a5858b9d2f97c38a23be39dccb11110a06f752e1e8d8fff7605d535be1ff2f24d3b5193132b49a9fabb1263a155a46aeb5be0b2de743fdd179f2c3d59fe9831d58aa41ad08cc03483c4934558b8a1a25c935aee5d6e6be314e79810ae3658b0000000000000000000000001a91e11a45b51d749bec7774075f3824b494864000000000000000000000000067b184fe307c7d0dbe5310bf9a997d26f34911f2000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000038d7ea4c680000000000000000000000000000000000000000000000000000000000000000001
 ```
 This receipt can be used to send the reward to address 0x1A91e11A45B51d749beC7774075f3824b4948640 and pay a fee to the relayer 0x67b184FE307c7d0dBE5310BF9A997d26F34911f2.
 The relayer will send the FOOM reward and some ETH (0.001) so that You can start using the new account.
-Now to be more private You can go to another computer and collect the reqrd using this receipt.
+Now to be more private You can go to another computer and collect the required using this receipt.
 ```
 ./bin/collect_receipt.js 0 0x07ff723ac95375e921de9ce77a1c9f0bf8036275ba41cefe229d36b9ad783a61168d27301977a58619ecbaaf7eb14999d17e48a624a001ff3824faa047edf56819a54b62cab05a742183b7b2b1beed4038f0cfa9f47d27fa20c34767ccc091ef294562ac3ea46bcd058fec56c5bbeb083f5a4cb15ac15072ef785b03247f73ad2838f3e928ee5d1eafcf41ab020559b584527fd9c1cc04a916baf6cb052e621d14339e33ff8ed5cfcf401664e4b6e7f388b5f098d052ee92db50cd8a419bcbbd0855e56740cebdeb8e22f64c352e95509210d855f39468b3bd6c98c79d50430901a5858b9d2f97c38a23be39dccb11110a06f752e1e8d8fff7605d535be1ff2f24d3b5193132b49a9fabb1263a155a46aeb5be0b2de743fdd179f2c3d59fe9831d58aa41ad08cc03483c4934558b8a1a25c935aee5d6e6be314e79810ae3658b0000000000000000000000001a91e11a45b51d749bec7774075f3824b494864000000000000000000000000067b184fe307c7d0dbe5310bf9a997d26f34911f2000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000038d7ea4c680000000000000000000000000000000000000000000000000000000000000000001
 ```